kjosib/mistake/docs/Musings.md

 This file is a temporary holding pen for ideas that don't yet have a better home.

+## Map Reduce

+Yeah.
+Eventually most of this will boil down to a map-reduce pipeline.

 ## Units of Measure

 As a general rule, one should only add or subtract numbers corresponding to the same